rdfostrich/article-jws2018-ostrich/content/related-work.md

     <li>Dictionary: Mapping between triple components and unique IDs for reducing storage requirements of triples.</li>
     <li>Triples: Storage of the actual triples based on the IDs of the triple components.</li>
 </ul>
-HDT archives are read-only, which leads to its high compressability, but makes it unsuitable for cases where datasets change frequently, as HDT files should be regenerated completely.
+HDT archives are read-only, which leads to its high efficiency and compressability, but makes it unsuitable for cases where datasets change frequently, as HDT files should be regenerated completely.
 Its fast triple pattern queries and high compression rate make it the go-to backend storage method for [TPF](cite:cites ldf) servers.
 Approaches like [LOD Laundromat](lodlaundromat) combine HDT and TPF for hosting and publishing 650K+ Linked Datasets containing 38M+ triples, proving its usefulness at large scale.
-We will reuse HDT snapshots as part of our storage solution.
+Because of these reasons, we will reuse HDT snapshots as part of our storage solution.

 ### RDF Archiving
 {:#related-work-archiving}

-{:.todo}
-Add rough evaluation results to each part, to motivate the choice on what to compare with (BEAR).

 As Linked Open Datasets typically [change over time](cite:cites datasetdynamics) and there is a need for [maintaining the history of the datasets](cite:cites archiving), RDF archiving has been an active area of research over the last couple of years.
 In this section, we discuss several existing RDF archiving systems, which are summarized in [](#rdf-archive-systems).
-We mention the basics of how they work, and what storage strategy they use as introduced in [](#preliminaries).
+We mention the basics of how they work, and what storage strategy they use, as introduced in [](#preliminaries).
-The storage approach we propose is a hybrid between IC, CB and TB because we aim to evaluate all versioned query atoms (VM, DM and VQ) efficiently.
+The storage approach we propose in this work is a hybrid between IC, CB and TB because we aim to evaluate all versioned query atoms (VM, DM and VQ) efficiently.
 The following approaches are either pure IC, CB or TB, or hybrid IC/CB.

 [SemVersion](cite:cites semversion) was one of the first works to look into tracking different versions of RDF graphs.
-SemVersion is based on Concurrent Versions System (CVS) concepts to maintain different versions of ontologies, such as diff, branching and merging
+SemVersion is based on Concurrent Versions System (CVS) concepts to maintain different versions of ontologies, such as diff, branching and merging.
-Their approach consists of a separation of language-specific features with ontology versioning from general features with RDF versioning.
+Their approach consists of a separation of language-specific features with ontology versioning from general features together with RDF versioning.
 The authors omit implementation details on triple storage and retrieval.

-Based on the Theory of Patches from [Darcs software management system](darcs), [Cassidy et. al.](cite:cites vcrdf) propose to store graph changes as a series of patches, which makes it a CB approach.
+Based on the Theory of Patches from [Darcs software management system](darcs), [Cassidy et. al.](cite:cites vcrdf) propose to store changes to graphs as a series of patches, which makes it a CB approach.
 In the paper, they describe operations on versioned graphs such as reverse, revert and merge.
-They provide an implementation of their approach using the Redland python library and MySQL by representing each patch as named graphs and serializing them as TriG.
+They provide an implementation of their approach using the Redland python library and MySQL by representing each patch as named graphs and serializing them in TriG.
 Furthermore, a preliminary evaluation shows that their implementation is significantly slower than a native RDF store.
 They suggest a native implementation of the approach to avoid some of the overhead.